Video zur Finanzierung von Open-Access-Artikeln

 Open Access in African Studies

 The field of African studies encompasses interdisciplinarily oriented area studies on Africa in the humanities, the social sciences, and cultural studies.
-Depending on the discipline (ethnology, political science, linguistics), developments in the area of open access correspond to those in the respective disciplinary cultures: whereas open access often plays only a minor role in many humanities disciplines, developments in linguistics are certainly more dynamic.
+Depending on the discipline, (ethnology, political science, linguistics) developments in the area of open access correspond to those in the respective disciplinary cultures: whereas open access often plays only a minor role in many humanities disciplines, developments in linguistics are certainly more dynamic.

-The spread of forms of open access publication is of particular importance for African studies, as print publications of African publishers are often difficult to access because of inadequate distribution opportunities.
+The spread of forms of open access publishing is of particular importance for African studies, as print publications by African publishers are often difficult to access because of inadequate distribution opportunities.
 Moreover, publications from the Global North are often difficult to access on the African continent because of the publishers’ high prices and distribution channels.
 Besides the use of green open access, the expansion of diamond open access offerings is of particular importance in this context, especially because of the obstacles that open access publication fees represent for authors from the Global South.

 Open Access Journals

-Important open access journals include:
+Important open access journals in the field of African studies include:

 The open access journals of the Dakar-based Council for the Development of Social Science Research in Africa (CODESRIA) – for example Africa Development, African Sociological Review, African Journal of International Affairs, and Afrika Zamani – are among the pioneers of open access in African studies.
 They are available together with all back issues on the CODESRIA website.